 GENERAL APPLICATION REQUIREMENTS

-You will submit the essays through the online system.
 The motivational essay responses are a critical part of the application process, as they are the primary way in which you can communicate the academic appropriateness of your program selection and your preparedness for study abroad.
+You will submit your responses through the online system.

-You will answer each question below in one complete paragraph that is approximately 250-300 words in length.
-(Please note: Project GO-Jordan applications have a unique set of questions.
+Answer each question below in one complete paragraph that is approximately 250-300 words in length.
+(Please note: Project GO-ROTC Arabic Scholarship Program applications have a unique set of questions.
 Refer to the online application for complete essay prompts.)

 - What are your study abroad goals (think about the pre-advising or Study Abroad 101 session)?
 How does this program align with those goals?